COVID-19 Vaccines

 Homebound immunization for eligible clients |

 If you or someone you know meets the above criteria, you may be eligible for COVID-19 vaccine homebound immunization.
 Some pharmacies offer homebound vaccination services, check with your local participating pharmacy.
-If unable to access COVID-19 vaccine homebound immunization through a pharmacy, please email HomeboundCOVIDVaccine@durham.ca.
+If you are unable to access COVID-19 vaccine homebound immunization through a pharmacy, please submit an online request for a homebound COVID-19 vaccine appointment.
 Limited appointments are available.
-Please include the following information in the email: first and last name of the individual, address including postal code, phone number, and email address if it is different than the email address the referral is being sent from. |
+Use our online form to request a homebound COVID-19 vaccine appointment |

 Proof of vaccination and receipts